If you need help around the home, a good option is to have a care worker come into your home to help you.

 We may also provide support to access local community facilities depending on your assessed need.
 Our staff are trained to support you if you have an assessed need for aids, adaptations and/or movement and handling equipment, so you can maximise your independence.
 We do not provide nursing care.

 To get home care funded by the Council you must meet our eligibility for care and support criteria.

 If you meet the criteria we will need to take a close look at your situation, so we can work with you to decide if home care is the best option for you.
 We do this through a Care needs assessment.

-If you are eligible for help and you have been assessed as needing home care, you can either:
+If you are eligible for help and you have been assessed as needing home care, you can either ask us to:

-- ask us to put your home care into place for you.
+- put your home care into place for you.
 If you choose this option we will match you to one of the care agencies we have a contract with.

-- ask us to give the money we will pay towards your home care directly to you, so that you can buy the home care services you want.
-This is called a Direct payment.
+- give the money we will pay towards your home care directly to you, so that you can buy the home care services you want.
+This is called a direct payment.
 This option gives you the flexibility to choose and arrange your own care.